-Randell's 1971 and 1982 papers [5][6] revealed Ludgate and resurrected him from obscurity, but nothing new has been published on him since then.
-Prof. J.G.Byrne collected an original offprint of Ludgate's 1909 paper for what became The John Gabriel Byrne Computer Science Collection [7] in the Department of Computer Science, Trinity College Dublin, and then in 1991 instigated a prize in memory of Ludgate [8].
-The Collection now holds copies of all the known literature and records relating to Ludgate and, spurred by the cataloguing of this collection, since 2016 the collective authors have undertaken a detailed investigation of his work and life.
-This and [9] outline the initial results of this first new investigation into the work and life of Ludgate since Randell's papers of nearly 50 years ago and nearly 100 years after Ludgate's death, and provide a range of new material.
+Randell's 1971 and 1982 papers^{5,6} revealed Ludgate and resurrected him from obscurity, but nothing new has been published on him since then.
+Prof. J. G. Byrne collected an original offprint of Ludgate's 1909 paper for what became The John Gabriel Byrne Computer Science Collection7 in the Department of Computer Science, Trinity College Dublin, and then in 1991 instigated a prize in memory of Ludgate.8 The Collection now holds copies of all the known literature and records relating to Ludgate and, spurred by the cataloging of this collection, since 2016 the collective authors have undertaken a detailed investigation of his work and life.
+This and Coghlan's work9 outline the initial results of this first new investigation into the work and life of Ludgate since Randell's papers of nearly 50 years ago and nearly 100 years after Ludgate's death, and provide a range of new material.

-Prior to the present investigation there were two central mysteries about Percy Ludgate.
+Prior to the present investigation, there were two central mysteries about Percy Ludgate.
 One has to do with his machine and the other to do with his life.

-Firstly, his 1909 paper explains key principles of his machine, but said it was: "not possible in a short paper ... to go into any detail as to the mechanism ...
-I must therefore, confine myself to a superficial description, touching only points of particular interest or importance".
+First, his 1909 paper explains key principles of his machine, but said it was: "not possible in a short paper...to go into any detail as to the mechanism...I must therefore, confine myself to a superficial description, touching only points of particular interest or importance."
 So machine details are scant.
-However in 1909 he said he had made: "many drawings of the machine and its parts", and five years later in 1914 he said: "Complete descriptive drawings of the machine exist, as well as a description in manuscript".
-Clearly he put a lot of work into this.
-A machine of the complexity that he designed would take many diagrams.
-Although with a very small probability, somewhere these diagrams might exist.
-The ultimate objective of the present investigation is to find those drawings and the manuscript, should they still in fact exist.
+However in 1909, he said he had made: "many drawings of the machine